-This document contains information about: Independent Decision Making, Supported Decision Making, Power of Attorney (POA), Durable Power of Attorney (DPOA), Limited Guardianship, Full Guardianship, and Guardianship for Native American adults.
 Always keep in mind the rights and self-determination of the person in which support options are being considered.
 There are several options for families to meet the needs of your loved one while supporting their rights, promoting self-determination, and ensuring their health and safety.

-Guardianship should only be considered if less restrictive options do not meet the individual's needs.
+Guardianship should ONLY be considered if less restrictive options do not meet the individual's needs.
 Many parents are told by schools or other parents that they will need to apply for guardianship for their loved one.
 This is not always the case.
 Sometimes, to assure the well-being of a loved one with disabilities, well intentioned parents and caregivers may feel the need to have control of their loved one's decision making, to nurture and to protect them.
 However, it is likely the more parents and caregivers manage the person with disability's decision making, the less responsibility the person with disability and others will take on, and the more reliant they will become on parents and caregivers.

-Legal Decision-Making Options Created by Tracie Warren.
-Updated 1/12/2019 Page 1 of 5 Independent Decision Making: Independent Decision Making is the least restrictive option for legal decision making and naturally occurs at age 18 if another decision-making option has not been previously set up.
+1. Independent Decision Making:

+Independent Decision Making is the least restrictive option for legal decision making and naturally occurs at age 18 if another decision-making option has not been previously set up.

 Independent Decision Makers can still informally communicate with others to help make legal decisions.
-Instead of seeking to manage every interaction and decision, parents and caregivers can act as a supporter.
+Instead of seeking to manage every interaction and decision, parents and caregivers can act as supporters.
 Sometimes the shift from control to support can be as simple as some small adjustments to the language used: Instead of telling someone what to do, ask them what they want to do.
-Making this a gradual process will give you or your loved one a sense of security in the process of moving towards greater selfdetermination.
+Making this a gradual process will give you or your loved one a sense of security in the process of moving towards greater self-determination.
 The more parents, caregivers, and other support people can work together to adapt and understand each other the better independence skills will develop.